trilitech/tezos-developer-docs/docs/smart-contracts/testing2.md

 ---

 ## Introduction
-Because Tezos blockchain smart contracts are immutable after deployment, you must rigorously test to ensure functionality, prevent errors, and avoid potential financial losses.
+Tezos blockchain smart contracts are immutable after deployment, so you must rigorously test to ensure functionality, prevent errors, and avoid potential financial losses.
 Importantly, contract testing doesn't require any tokens or a wallet account to execute.

 High-level languages come with tools to help write tests, and some testing tools can be used independently of the language used to write the smart contract.
 For example, [SmartPy](https://smartpy.io/manual/scenarios/overview) includes syntax dedicated to testing.